DIPlib/diplib/changelogs/diplib_next.md

 - The function `dip::ConvolveFT()` has a new parameter `boundaryCondition`, if used the input image will be extended before computing the FFT, and the result cropped after the inverse FFT.

+- Added `dip::Convolution()`, a gateway to the three implementations of the convolution.

 ### Changed functionality

 - `dip::testing::Timer::CpuResolution()` and `WallResolution()` are static members.